userfrosting/learn/02.sprinkles/01.introduction/docs.md

 The `admin` sprinkle contains the routes, templates, and controllers to implement the administrative user and group management interface, as well as the site settings and role and permission management interfaces.

-The Sprinkles `nyx` and `root` are special theme Sprinkles, used to provide some cosmetic styling for different types of users.
+`root` is a special theme Sprinkle, used to provide some cosmetic styling for the root user account.

 Now that we're familiar with the basic concept, let's dig into the [contents of a Sprinkle](/sprinkles/contents)!